Without a Trace (1983 film): Plot

-Susan Selky, a prominent English professor at Columbia University, lives in a Brooklyn brownstone with her 6-year-old son Alex (Danny Corkill).
-One March morning, Susan sees Alex off to his school, two blocks away.
+Susan Selky, an English professor at Columbia University, lives in a Brooklyn brownstone with her 6-year-old son Alex.
+One March morning, she sees Alex off to his school, two blocks away.

 Returning home after work, Susan becomes increasingly alarmed when Alex is late.
-She calls her friend and neighbor Jocelyn Norris, whose daughter is Alex's classmate, and learns Alex was not in school that day.
+She calls her friend and neighbor Jocelyn Norris, whose daughter is Alex's classmate, and learns that Alex was not in school that day.
 She calls the New York City Police Department, and officers descend on the townhouse, led by Lieutenant Al Menetti.
-The police initially suspect her estranged husband, Graham, a professor at New York University, but he produces an alibi.
+The police suspect her estranged husband, Graham, a professor at New York University, but he produces an alibi.

-Susan's case generates local media attention, and citizens help by distributing posters.
+Susan's case generates media attention, and citizens help by distributing posters.
 Susan is initially criticized for allowing her son to walk to school alone.
-A polygraph test clears Susan as a suspect.
+A polygraph test clears her as a suspect.
 Numerous leads are checked, including several reports that Alex may have been seen in the back seat of a blue 1965 Chevy.
 A psychic is also called in, but each lead fizzles.

 The investigation drags on, and Graham is at odds with Menetti after budget cuts force him to dismantle the command center in Susan's apartment and run the case from the precinct.
-Menetti's attention is soon diverted to other cases, but the Selky case remains a priority.
 At one point, Graham takes matters into his own hands after receiving a ransom call.
 Given a beating, he requires a hospital stay.

-A break in the case finally happens when Susan's housecleaner, Philippe, is arrested as a suspect.
-A pair of Alex's bloody underpants was found in his apartment, where the gay Philippe was picked up with a 14-year-old male prostitute.
-Susan visits Philippe in jail.
-He swears he did not harm Alex and says the bloody underpants were Alex's old pair that he used as a polishing cloth.
-He used it to stop bleeding after cutting himself washing dishes at Susan's house.
-Convinced Philippe is innocent, Susan tries to persuade Menetti to drop the charges, but he refuses, citing undisclosed physical evidence.
+A break in the case happens when a pair of Alex's bloody underpants is found in the apartment of Susan's housekeeper, Philippe.
+It's learned that the gay Philippe was picked up with a 14-year-old male prostitute.
+Philippe swears he did not harm Alex and says the bloody underpants were Alex's old pair that he used as a polishing cloth.
+He used it to stop bleeding after cutting himself washing dishes.
+Convinced that Philippe is innocent, Susan tries to persuade Menetti to drop the charges, but he refuses, citing undisclosed physical evidence.